 Parents should tell their children, “Today, we are getting a present for your friend’s birthday at the toy store.
 If you see something you want, you can write it on your birthday/holiday list.”

 Children are solid thinkers, but gratitude is a character trait that takes time to develop.
 With some patience and persistence, you’ll be on the road to raising a grateful child.

 Enjoy these videos of your children loving this Thanksgiving season at Early Learning Centers of Broward!

 Click here for Early Learning Center of Sunrise video!

-Click here for Early Learning Center of Hollywood video!
+Click here for Early Learning Center of Margate video!

 Click here for Early Learning Center of Plantation video!